jinlee487/jinlee487.github.io/_posts/2022-01-26-leetcodes-problem-25.md

 4. next smaller value is smaller than bigger.
 We can move smaller value to the next smaller node.

-This would have a complexity of O(n) time | O(m) where n is the shorter of the two inputs and m is the longer of the two inputs.
+This would have a complexity of O(n) time and O(m) space where n is the shorter of the two inputs and m is the longer of the two inputs.